-Disclaimer: This post won’t teach you how to drive like a stuntman in a Hollywood movie, however, this will teach you some important driving practices used by both stunt people and alphabet soup government types that could save your life.
+Disclaimer: This post won’t teach you how to drive like a stuntman in a Hollywood movie.
+This will teach you some important driving practices used by both stunt people and alphabet soup government types that could save your life, like they saved mine.

 The “rules of the road” change from place to place, and your driving style should be adaptable to keep you and your party safe but some safety tips are constant.